ElliotKillick/qvm-create-windows-qube/README.md

     - [ ] Port to Python
         - This seems like it would only add unnecessary LOC to scripts like create-media.sh where the Python script would essentially just be calling udisksctl and genisoimage
         - This would certainly be suitable for `qvm-create-windows-qube.sh` though
-            - This would allow us to interchange data between Dom0 and the VM without worring about another Shellshock
+            - This would allow us to interchange data between Dom0 and the VM without worrying about another Shellshock
-- [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the wiminfo command
+- [ ] Automatically select which answer file to use based on Windows ISO characteristics gathered from the wiminfo command (Currently a WIP; see branch)
     - Works just like DISM on Windows
 - [x] Follow [this](https://www.whonix.org/wiki/Other_Operating_Systems) Whonix documentation to make Windows-Whonix-Workstation
-- [ ] Add functionality for `create-media.sh` to add MSUs (Windows update packages) to be installed during Windows PE pass ("Installing updates...") of Windows Setup for patching critical issues
+- [ ] Add functionality for `create-media.sh` to add MSUs (Microsoft Update standalone packages) to be installed during Windows PE pass ("Installing updates...") of Windows Setup for patching critical issues
     - We could fix currently not working QWT installation for old Windows 7 SP1 and Windows Server 2008 R2 ISOs using [KB4474419](https://github.com/QubesOS/qubes-issues/issues/3585#issuecomment-521280301) to add SHA-256 support
     - Allows us to get rid of `allow-drivers.vbs` hack by fixing SHA-256 automatic driver installation bug
     - Patch BlueKeep for Windows 7 out-of-the-box